 Students reinstated upon appeal are on a probationary status for the next evaluation period, during which time they must meet the terms and conditions set out in the Director of Education Services’ letter granting the appeal.
 At the end of the evaluation period, and at the end of every evaluation period thereafter, the student’s academic status will be reviewed.
 The student may continue on probation as long as he or she meets the terms of the academic plan approved at the time the student’s appeal was granted, until such time as Satisfactory Academic Progress is regained.
 Any student reinstated after dismissal and appeal is not eligible for financial aid until he or she regains satisfactory progress status by meeting the minimum SAP standards, in addition to meeting all requirements for any financial aid loans previously issued.

 During their stay in Boulder, students typically rent rooms in the community at a reasonable cost of $400 - $600 per month.
 A local, private referral list is available to students upon request.
-This housing referral list includes pertinent contact information, along with details on location and distance from The Rolf Institute® of Structural Integration.
+This housing referral list includes pertinent contact information, along with details on location and distance from The Dr. Ida Rolf Institute.
 Many of the living situations are within walking distance or a short bike ride or drive to The Rolf Institute.
 The bus system throughout Boulder and Denver is quite convenient.
 There is a local bus drop off just a block away from the school.
 For bus schedule please check the RTD website at: www.rtd-denver.com.
 The Rolf Institute is not affiliated with or responsible for any housing options on this list.

 Class information is communicated, whether by email or via the Leaning Management System, to all students prior to the beginning of each class.